-4. The resulting TDI values for the entire SAMP area are shown in Figure 25.32 The red shaded areas represent the most difficult locations to develop an offshore wind facility.
+4. The resulting TDI values for the entire Ocean SAMP area are shown in Figure 8.25.35 The red shaded areas represent the most difficult locations to develop an offshore wind facility.
 When geology is included, the range of TDI values equal 1 to 3.5, with the largest TDI values corresponding to the areas of highest construction effort.
 Near the coast, TDI values are generally high in spite of low TCI values (due to shallow water depths and close proximity to shore) because the available wind energy in these areas is low.
 TDI values decrease with continuing distance off shore because the wind energy grows substantially, even though water depth continues to increase.
 Variations from this general pattern are principally a result of the bathymetric variations and the distribution of glacial end moraine and lake floor sediments deposits.
 For example, variations in TDI values near the Rhode Island coast, south and west of Block Island, and the shallower area in the vicinity of Cox's Ledge and Southwest Shoals in the center of Rhode Island Sound can be attributed to bathymetric variations in those areas.
 The optimum (lowest TDI) site in state waters is the shallow areas south and southwest of Block Island.
-For federal waters the optimum site, if distance to shore is considered, is the deep-water tongue located between two end moraine deposit sequences just landward of Cox's Ledge and Southwest Shoals in the center of RI Sound.
+For federal waters the optimum site, if distance to shore is considered, is the deep water tongue located between two end moraine deposit sequences just landward of Cox Ledge and Southwest Shoals in the center of RI Sound.

-31 Roark (2008) calculated that the cost of a jacket wind turbine support structure increased from \$ 3.36 million in water depths 5 to 25 m, to \$ 4.48 million in water depths 25 to 45 m, to \$ 5.76 million in water depths 45 to 65 m.
-32 TDI values represented were converted to a non-dimensional form by dividing by the lowest possible TDI in the study area.
+34 Roark (2008) calculated that the cost of a jacket wind turbine support structure increased from \$ 3.36 million in water depths 5 to 25 m, to \$ 4.48 million in water depths 25 to 45 m, to \$ 5.76 million in water depths 45 to 65 m.

+35 TDI values represented were converted to a non-dimensional form by dividing by the lowest possible TDI in the study area.
 The non-dimensional TDI values are from 1 and higher, where values close to 1 represent optimum sites.

-Figure 23.
-SAMP Area Bathymetry.
+Figure 8.23.
+Ocean SAMP area bathymetry.

-Figure 24.
-Estimated Construction Effort Based on Seabed Geology and Glacial Deposits (Boothroyd and King as cited in Spaulding et al. 2010a).
+Figure 8.24.
+Estimated construction effort based on seabed geology and glacial deposits (Boothroyd and King as cited in Spaulding et al. 2010a).

-Figure 25.
-SAMP Area Non-Dimensional Technology Development Index with Geology.
+Figure 8.25.
+Ocean SAMP area non-dimensional Technology Development Index with geology.

-- 5. Further refinement of the site selection process was conducted by Spaulding et al. (2010a) excluding areas of hard constraints or areas where incompatible uses occur.
-Existing uses or restrictions considered as hard constraints by Spaulding et al. (2010a) included: regulated marine transportation areas (such as shipping lanes, precautionary areas, preferred routes, ferry routes), regulated uses (disposal sites, unexploded ordnance, marine protected areas and conservations zones, military areas), areas permitted or licensed for existing developments (oil and gas, offshore renewable, aggregate extraction, aquaculture), setbacks from airports, and a coastal buffer zone (see Figure 26).
+- 5. Further refinement of the site selection process was conducted by Spaulding et al. (2010b) excluding areas of hard constraints or areas where incompatible uses occur.
+Existing uses or restrictions considered as hard constraints by Spaulding et al. (2010b) included: regulated marine transportation areas (such as shipping lanes, precautionary areas, preferred routes, ferry routes), regulated uses (disposal sites, unexploded ordnance, marine protected areas and conservations zones, military areas), areas permitted or licensed for existing developments (oil and gas, offshore renewable, aggregate extraction, aquaculture), setbacks from airports, and a coastal buffer zone (see Figure 8.26).
 This analysis is performed by overlaying GIS layers for each of the uses, with each layer further reducing the area considered for offshore renewable energy development.

-Figure 27 is an example of such an analysis (Tier 1 Analysis), where TDI values greater than 3.0 and the following areas were excluded:
+- 6. 8.28 is an example of such an analysis (Tier 1 Analysis), where TDI values greater than 3.0 and the following areas were excluded:

 - Designated Shipping Lanes and Precautionary Areas

 - Recommended Vessel Routes

 - Ferry Routes

-- Areas with > 50 Records of Commercial Ship Traffic (AIS Data)33
+- Areas with > 50 Records of Commercial Ship Traffic (AIS Data)36

 - Dredge Disposal Sites

 - Military Testing Areas

 - Unexploded Ordnances

-- Airport buffer zones34
+- Airport buffer zones37

-- Coastal buffer zone of 1 km (0.6 miles)35
+- Coastal buffer zone of 1 km (0.6 miles)38

-The areas remaining after the excluded areas were removed are illustrated in Figure 28.
+The areas remaining after the excluded areas were removed are illustrated in Figure 8.26.